bam-walkthroughs/angular-decoupled-db/README.md

 };
 ```

-(8) In your terminal `knex seed:run` this will add all the data to the tables in the database.
+(22) After all of your seed data is entered we need to use the knex module to populate our tables.
+In your terminal enter `knex seed:run`

+	- This will add all the seed data to the tables in the database.
+Knex module will work in order based off of the prefixed number 00-02.
+Each time it runs it will clear the users table and any information associated with that user, reset the ID count so each time you will start from 1 and then clear any extranious users and to-do list items.

+### That's it!
+Later in the series we will show you how to set up a heroku based database for production, but for now, you set up an Angular Decoupled Database!
+Make sure to check out the next walk-through where we will work on creating an [Angular server](https://github.com/bam-walkthroughs/angular-decoupled-server).
+Or checkout other walk-throughs at https://github.com/bam-walkthroughs.